-Chances are, if you live in Saitama, you have heard about the famous Glico Pia East factory tour, aka the Pocky tour.
+The Pocky Tour – Chances are, if you live in Saitama, you have heard about the famous Glico Pia East factory tour.
+Also known as the Pocky tour.
 It remains top of the list of free factory tours in Saitama (2015, down to #2 in 2017) and one of the best for the whole Kanto region (Greater Tokyo area).
-Due to its popularity, it is still necessary to book in advance, but the good news is that the wait has been reduced from a year to a few months.
-We were able to get a booking 4 months in advance.
+Due to its popularity, it is still necessary to book in advance.
+However, the good news is that the wait has been reduced from a year to a few months.
+We were able to get a booking both times 4 months in advance.

-It was on my wish list since it opened its doors in 2012, but I was advised to wait until the kids were in primary school to go.
+The pocky tour was on my wish list since it opened its doors in 2012.
+However, I was advised to wait to go until the kids were in primary school.
 In 2015, I just couldn’t wait any longer so I booked it for the whole family.
 At the time the kids were 5, 4, 2 and 0!
 (We visited again during Spring Break 2017).
 Much to my delight, everyone, myself included, enjoyed the tour much more than we thought we would.
-The tour is 70 minutes long and includes a brief video, museum tour, tour of 2 lines of products and an interactive quiz game in a futuristic gaming room.
+The tour is 70 minutes long.
+It includes a brief video, museum tour, tour of 2 lines of products and an interactive quiz game in a futuristic gaming room.
 In fact, the whole tour building has a futuristic feel.

 The factory is less than an hour from Tokyo and thanks to the extension of the Ken-O expressway, the factory is very accessible from other prefectures in Kanto too.
 It is just 2 kilometres from the Okegawa-Kano exit of the Ken-O expressway.
 By public transport you can take a 12 minute bus ride bound for Glico Pia East from Kitamoto Station on the JR Takasaki line.

 Membership application (necessary since winter 2021 / 2022)

 Update 2020: the official website now has a basic PDF English brochure available here.